aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 ### Register Pods as targets using IP Target-Type

 An AWS Elastic Load Balancer: Network & Application, sends received traffic to registered targets in a target group.
 For an EKS Cluster there are 2 types of targets you can register in the target group: Instance & IP, which target type is used has implications on what gets registered and how traffic is routed from the Load Balancer to the pod.
-By default the AWS Load Balancer controller will register targets using ‘Instance’ type and this target will be the Worker Node’s IP and NodePort, implication of this include:
+By default the AWS Load Balancer controller will register targets using ‘Instance' type and this target will be the Worker Node's IP and NodePort, implication of this include:

 * Traffic from the Load Balancer will be forwarded to the Worker Node on the NodePort, this gets processed by iptables rules (configured by kube-proxy running on the node), and gets forwarded to the Service on its ClusterIP (still on the node), finally the Service randomly selects a pod registered to it and forwards the traffic to it.
 This flow involves multiple hops and extra latency can be incurred especially because the Service will sometimes select a pod running on another worker node which might also be in another AZ.
 * Because the Load Balancer registers the Worker Node as its target this means its health check which gets sent to the target will not be directly received by the pod but by the Worker Node on its NodePort and health check traffic will follow the same path described above.
-* Monitoring and Troubleshooting is more complex since traffic forwarded by the Load Balancer isn’t directly sent to the pods and you’d have to carefully correlate the packet received on the Worker Node to to the Service ClusterIP and eventually the pod to have full end-to-end visibility into the packet’s path for proper troubleshooting.
+* Monitoring and Troubleshooting is more complex since traffic forwarded by the Load Balancer isn't directly sent to the pods and you'd have to carefully correlate the packet received on the Worker Node to to the Service ClusterIP and eventually the pod to have full end-to-end visibility into the packet's path for proper troubleshooting.

 ![targettype_instance.png](target_type_instance.png)

-By contrast if you configure the target type as ‘IP’ as we recommend the implication will be the following:
+By contrast if you configure the target type as ‘IP' as we recommend the implication will be the following:

 * Traffic from the Load Balancer will be forwarded directly to the pod, this simplifies the network path as it bypasses the previous extra hops of Worker Nodes and Service Cluster IP, it reduces latency that would otherwise have been incurred if the Service forwarded traffic to a pod in another AZ and lastly it removes the iptables rules overhead processing on the Worker Nodes.
-* The Load Balancer’s health check is directly received and responded to by the pod, this means the target status ‘healthy’ or ‘unhealthy’ are a direct representation of the pod’s health status.
+* The Load Balancer's health check is directly received and responded to by the pod, this means the target status ‘healthy' or ‘unhealthy' are a direct representation of the pod's health status.
 * Monitoring and Troubleshooting is easier and any tool used that captures packet IP address will directly reveal the bi-directional traffic between the Load Balancer and the pod in its source and destination fields.

 ![targettype_ip.png](target_type_ip.png)

 To create an AWS Elastic Load Balancing that uses IP Targets you add:

-* `alb.ingress.kubernetes.io/target-type: ip` annotation to your Ingress’ manifest when configuring your Kubernetes Ingress (Application Load Balancer)
+* `alb.ingress.kubernetes.io/target-type: ip` annotation to your Ingress' manifest when configuring your Kubernetes Ingress (Application Load Balancer)
-* `service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: ip` annotation to your Service’s Manifest when configuring your Kubernetes Service of type LoadBalancer (Network Load Balancer).
+* `service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: ip` annotation to your Service's Manifest when configuring your Kubernetes Service of type LoadBalancer (Network Load Balancer).

 ## Availability and Pod Lifecycle